mikrosimage/OpenRenderManagement/README.md

 DESCRIPTION
 -----------

-Puli is an open-source dispatcher entirely written in python.
+Puli is an open-source dispatcher project.

-The Core project is called OpenDispatcher.
+The Core project is called `OpenDispatcher` and is entirely written in python.

-PuliUI is a GWT project that provides a simple web interface for OpenDispatcher.
+`PuliUI` is a GWT project that provides a simple web interface for OpenDispatcher.

 LICENSING